)

 Nevada is a diverse state.
 Whether you’re hiking with your dog in Red Rock Canyon or cuddling up with your cat in Reno, one thing’s certain: The right pet insurance can give you the peace of mind that you’ll be able to take care of unexpected vet bills for most of your pet’s health issues.

-Nevada is home to six different types of venomous snakes, but most types of pet insurance plans generally cover treatment from snake bites.[1]
+Nevada is home to six different types of venomous snakes, but most types of pet insurance plans generally cover treatment for snake bites.[1]

 Most insurers offer three policy options: accident and illness, accident only, and optional wellness coverage.

-Nevada pet insurance costs slightly less than the national monthly averages of $37 per month for cats and $71 per month for dogs.
+Nevada pet health insurance costs slightly less than the national monthly averages of $23 per month for cats and $43 per month for dogs.

 It can be overwhelming to shop for policies if you’re a Nevada pet owner since you have so many options for pet health insurance.
 To help you get started in your search, you can see the best pet insurance companies that don’t skimp on quality service below.